Bill Morrow (California politician)

-William Phillip "Bill" Morrow (born April 19, 1954) is a U.S. Republican politician from the state of California, who used to be in the California State Senate representing the 38th district which includes northern San Diego County and the cities of San Clemente and San Juan Capistrano in southern Orange County.
+William Phillip "Bill" Morrow (born April 19, 1954) is an American politician who served in both houses of the California State Legislature, representing certain parts of San Diego and Orange Counties.

 Early life

 Born and raised in Southern California, Morrow graduated from Ganesha High School in Pomona, CA. He went to earn his A.A. in 1974 at Mt.
 San Antonio College, where he had served as Student Body President.
 He transferred to UCLA, where he graduated with honors in 1976.
 Morrow earned his J.D. from Pepperdine School of Law in 1979.
 He served in the Marines as a Judge Advocate.